SamMatt87/SamMatt87.github.io/index.md

 Split by the type of input data such as text or images

 ### [Project by model type](https://sammatt87.github.io/model_type)
-Split by the type of model used such as Decision Tree, KNN and Neural Networks
+Split by the type of model used such as KMeans and Neural Networks